 When declaring dependencies you need to distinguish between:

-These are called external dependencies.
-Declare them using the syntax compile group: '<cartridge organization>', name: '<cartridge name>'
+inside the dependencies block.compile group: '<cartridge organization>', name: '<cartridge name>'

 The following example demonstrates the different declarations.